jonathasbsouza/react-br-bank-icons/README.md

 You can see the `name` and `bankId` of available icons in [ICONLIST.md](docs/ICONLIST.md).
 To see all banks enrolled in FEBRABAN, go to [BANKLIST.md](docs/BANKLIST.md).

+You can define your icon size with the `size` prop.
+However, some logos don't behave well in small sizes, and we don't have any perspective in making smallsize-proof icons.
+Proceed with caution.

 ### By bank name

 ```js